bodziosamolot/sourceGenerators/article.md

 compilation artifacts.
 There is a lot the developer has to know about what the compiler is; how it sees and processes the code we feed to it.
 Understanding of those aspects is crucial to work efficiently with source generators.

-In this article I want to provide everything required to write a simple Incremental source generator.
+In this article I want to provide everything required to write a simple incremental source generator.
 You will learn about Roslyn, what differentiates source generators from incremental source generators and finally we will build a generator.

 ## Compilation and Build process